Greenwich CT: A Cheap Getaway?

 DO: Friends Friday Films at Greenwich Library*

-During my High School years in the early 70’s, this free perk was a Date Night favorite.
+During my High School years in the early 70’s, this free Friday Night Films at Greenwich Library was a Date Night favorite.
 We’d generally start at the bowling alley across the street (no longer there) for one or two $1 games, grab some fast food and end up at the Greenwich Library to see and then discuss an “art” film or a recently released movie.

 Friday Night Films are still free.
 And I’d imagine they are still popular with young Greenwich couples on a budget.
-But even visitors can take advantage of this great benefit, and while you’re at it – check out the rest of the beautiful library.
+But even visitors can take advantage of this great benefit.
+And while you’re at it – check out the rest of the beautiful library, including the current art exhibit at the Flinn Gallery upstairs.

 Greenwich-Ave-Clock-Greenwich-CT